Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 Now that we've got all that out of the way, let's start by writing two actions that our todo app will need.
 When you decide to use Redux, you should never think of writing `this.setState` inside of a component again.
 All of your application state should be encapsulated inside of redux from here on out.
 Create a folder in your project called `actions`.

 For the purpose of this tutorial we will make these inside of the same file.
-You can split them up into multiple files, follow the [duck philosophy](https://github.com/erikras/ducks-modular-redux), or do something else you like.
+You can split them up into multiple files, follow the [duck philosophy](https://github.com/erikras/ducks-modular-redux), or do something else.
 This is part of the reason redux is so nice, you can do this however you want.
 I think after going through this whole tutorial you will truly understand this.

 **Our first actions**

 create `index.js` inside of your `actions` folder.

 ```js